This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Not everyone is addicted

 Let’s get one thing out of the way right up front—even if you habitually view porn, you may not be addicted to it.
-There’s a spectrum, here.
+There’s a spectrum here.
 Just like not everyone who abuses alcohol is necessarily an alcoholic, not every habitual porn consumer falls into the “addict” category.

 And if you’re not sure where you fall on the spectrum, there are tests you can take and professionals you can talk to.
-Click here to take a five-minute informal evaluation that might give you a hint as to if how severe your porn habit might be.
+Click here to take a five-minute informal evaluation that might give you a hint as to how severe your porn habit might be.

 The spectrum of addiction